minirust/minirust/spec/mem/interface.md

     /// Create a new allocation.
+    /// The initial contents of the allocation are `AbstractByte::Uninit`.
+    ///
-    /// The initial contents of the allocation are `AbstractByte::Uninit`. fn allocate(&mut self, kind: AllocationKind, size: Size, align: Align) -> NdResult<Pointer<Self::Provenance>>;
+    /// This is the only non-deterministic operation in the memory interface. fn allocate(&mut self, kind: AllocationKind, size: Size, align: Align) -> NdResult<Pointer<Self::Provenance>>;

     /// Remove an allocation.